libxml-raku/LibXML-raku/doc/Parser.md

         $parser.option-exists($name);

-    Returns 1 if the current LibXML version supports the option `$name `, otherwise returns 0 (note that this does not necessarily mean that the option is supported by the underlying libxml2 library).
+    Returns True if the current LibXML version supports the option `$name `, otherwise returns False (note that this does not necessarily mean that the option is supported by the underlying libxml2 library).

   * get-option